inf0rmer/BAPersistentOperationQueue/README.md

 The class where you'll use the queue can (and probably should) conform to this protocol.

 #### persistentOperationQueueSerializeObject:
 This hook gives you the chance to serialize your custom objects into the queue.
-You should return an ```NSDcitionary``` with arbitrary data that you want to save.
+You should return an ```NSDictionary``` with arbitrary data that you want to save.
 This data will later be used to reconstruct your object.

 #### persistentOperationQueueStartedOperation:
 This hook is triggered when an operation begins processing.
 You are then able to use the operation's ```data``` property to reconstruct your original object.
 You are also responsible for finishing the operation in this delegate, by calling ```[operation finish]```.